-For many years The Guardian
+For years before 9/11, The Guardian was

-pro-gay, pro-atheist, pro-feminist, anti-neo-nazi,
+pro-gay, pro-atheist, pro-feminist, anti-nazi,

-anti-authoritarian, pro-sexual revolution, anti-censorship,
+anti-authoritarian, pro-sexual revolution and anti-censorship,

-is at war with Islamic religious maniacs who hate
+at war with Islamic religious maniacs who hate

 gays, atheists, women, Jews,